Thiago Neves

-Thiago Neves Augusto (born 27 February 1985) is a Brazilian former professional footballer who played as an attacking midfielder.
+Thiago Neves Augusto (born 27 February 1985) is a Brazilian coach and former professional footballer who played as an attacking midfielder.
+He is the current head coach of the U-20 team of Bangu AC.

 Club career

 Born in Curitiba, Neves began his professional career with Paraná aged 20.
 His performances attracted attention overseas, and for the 2006 season he was loaned out to Vegalta Sendai of the J2 League.

 In 2007, he joined Fluminense on a season-long loan.
 The Rio-based club made the move permanent after he impressed, scoring fourteen times in 42 appearances and also being crowned Copa do Brasil champion, his first title as a professional player.

 In the 2008 Serie A, he was limited to only five appearances.
-However, he impressed in the Copa Libertadores, scoring seven in thirteen matches, including a hat-trick in the second leg of the Copa Libertadores final – (having already scored once in the away leg) but ending up on the losing side, as Fluminense drew 5–5 on aggregate with LDU Quito and were eventually defeated in a penalty shootout, with Neves missing his effort.
+However, he impressed in the Copa Libertadores, scoring seven in thirteen matches.
+This tally included a hat-trick in the second leg of the Copa Libertadores final, although he ended up on the losing side, as Fluminense drew 5–5 on aggregate with LDU Quito and were eventually defeated in a penalty shootout, with Neves missing his effort.

 On 30 August 2008, Neves joined German club Hamburger SV and was seen as the ideal replacement for the outgoing Rafael van der Vaart.
-Fluminense received 30% of the profit of R$ 3,502 thousand and the rest of them belonged to a third party owner called DIS Esporte.
 After only nine appearances, he left the club on 31 January 2009 and joined Al-Hilal for €7 million.
 However, the player did not play for the Saudi club and agreed to return to Fluminense, again on loan.

 Neves returned to Brazil in 2011, joining Flamengo in January.
 In 2012, he rejoined Fluminense for the exact fee he was sold and at the end of that season he won three trophies as his club had a historic season.

 In July 2013 he was sold back to Al-Hilal for €6 million, and in 2016 to Al Jazira.
 After almost four years in the Middle East, on 5 January 2017 Cruzeiro agreed to hire Neves until 2019.
 He was instrumental in Cruzeiro's 2017 and 2018 Copa do Brasil titles, while playing some of his best football, scoring 17 goals in 2017 and 15 in 2018.

 On 27 January 2020, after leaving Cruzeiro, Neves joined Grêmio, but after fourteen matches he has his contract terminated by the board.
 On 19 September 2020 he was presented as a Sport Recife player, but after a year his contract was terminated.

+Coaching career

+Bangu U-20

+On March 16, 2026, Thiago Neves was announced as the coach of Bangu's under-20 team, beginning his first professional experience outside of the playing field.
+The former player took on the role after observing the club's daily operations and being part of the coaching staff for a portion of the season, as a preparatory step for his coaching career.